 The Hayabusa has a design that’s somewhat polarising.
-Some hate it, thinking of it as bulbous.
+Some hate it, thinking of it as bulbous, preferring (if you even like superbikes) the Kawasaki ZX-14R.
 Some — like me — love it, and think it looks like it was fashioned in a wind tunnel (which it was).

-The Hayabusa has had very old technology for a long time.
-It has has ABS and power modes since 2013, but has lacked traction control and cornering ABS while many of its competitors (like the otherwise very similar Kawasaki ZX-14R) have added them — and the Hayabusa definitely had them.
+The Suzuki GSX1300R Hayabusa had very old technology for a long time.
+It has had ABS and power modes since 2013, but has lacked traction control and cornering ABS while many of its competitors (like the otherwise very similar Kawasaki ZX-14R) have added them — and the Hayabusa definitely had them.

 But Hayabusa has always stuck to its guns in the design department.
 And I’m glad.
 It had been on my “must-own” list for a long, long time.

 In 2021, Suzuki announced the 3rd gen Hayabusa.
 It has largely the same engine, but tuned for new emissions regulations, so it has a large exhaust and a slight downgrade in top-end power (down to 187 hp from 194).
 But that should be fixable with a tune…